TH-12

 The TH-12 (天火-12 (Tiānhuǒ-12), lit.
 Sky Fire 12) is an oxidizer-rich gas-generator cycle rocket engine burning LOX and kerosene under development by Space Pioneer.
 The TH-12 utilizes 3D printing and has the highest target thrust among all commercial rocket engines in China.
 The engine features deep throttling for reusability, re-ignition, thrust vectoring, and multi-mode starters.

 History

-Space Pioneer proposed the TH-12 engine for its Tianhuo-3 (TH-3) launch vehicle.
-Engine development was underway in December 2020.
-The first gas generator test was performed in September 2022.
+Space Pioneer proposed the TH-12 engine for its Tianlong-3 launch vehicle.
+Engine development was underway in December 2020, with the first gas generator test performed in September 2022.
 In November 2022, a full-stage developmental TH-12 engine successfully completed its first static fire test.

+On July 24, 2023, the TH-12 engine, in the flight configuration of the first Tianlong-3 rocket, successfully completed a full-duration hot fire test at rated conditions for a single burn duration of 100 seconds, accumulating a total test duration of 200 seconds.
+This test demonstrated that the engine met the flight requirements for the Tianlong-3 rocket.

+In early January 2024, the TH-12 engine completed a calibration hot fire test for the first flight batch, subjecting the engine to a 50-second process verification test at rated conditions, demonstrating rapid startup, smooth operation, and normal shutdown.
+Later that month, the TH-12 engine underwent a spot check hot fire test for the first flight batch, fully simulating the flight conditions of the inaugural Tianlong-3 launch.
+The test involved 6 consecutive ignitions of the engine without removal from the test stand, accumulating a total test duration exceeding 1,000 seconds, with the single engine operating time surpassing the planned flight duration by a factor of 6.